marshallbrekka/go-u2fhost/README.md

 ## Who is this for
 This library allows clients to interface with U2F USB devices to perform user authentication.

-Because U2F is supported in most major browsers (either natively or by extensions), the only place I really forsee this being used (and why I wrote it in the first place) is to add U2F support to CLI apps.
+Because U2F is supported in most major browsers (either natively or by extensions), the only place I really foresee this being used (and why I wrote it in the first place) is to add U2F support to CLI apps.

 ## Usage